• Skip to primary navigation

 They belong to the ray-finned category of consumable fish.

-These days salmon is bred worldwide and is a valued commodity in the culinary world.
+These days salmon is bred worldwide and is a valued commodity in the cooking world.

 The fish is prized for its meat and is beloved by many for its mildly sweet taste.

-Even people who can't stand strong fishy flavors enjoy eating this delightful treat.
+Even people who can't stand strong fishy flavors enjoy eating this pleasant treat.

 Pink salmon is the most prized variety available in the market.

-Most of the product has a pink and orange hue when fresh and becomes darker when aged or smoked, depending on the process used to cure it.
+Most of the product has a pink and orange hue when fresh and becomes darker when aged or smoked, depending on the process used to cure it - a comparable smoky nuance appears in smoked paprika flavor profile.

 The texture and taste of the fish vary depending on where the fish is found.